-Watchmen is greatly characterized by the way it fluidly moves between the past and its futuristic present, wedging the audience’s current reality right in the middle.
+Watchmen is greatly characterised by the way it fluidly moves between the past and its futuristic present, wedging the audience’s current reality right in the middle.
 In this way, we get a glimpse of what the Watchmen writer’s room imagines for our future.
-A deliberate move from HBO, the nine episode season was made free for viewership in honor of Juneteeth weekend (June19th- June 21st).
+A deliberate move from HBO, the nine-episode season was made free for viewership in honour of Juneteeth weekend (June 19th- June 21st).

 Black storytelling has always gone hand in hand with movements, and there is something particularly fitting about science-fiction storytelling when we consider Black liberation.
-Author and activist Adrienne Maree Brown reminds us that “all organizing is science fiction- that we are shaping the future we long for and have not yet experienced...our radical imagination is a tool for decolonization, for reclaiming our right to shape our lived reality.”
-Rewatching Watchmen last week was yet another necessary reminder to center imagination.
+Author and activist Adrienne Maree Brown reminds us that “all organising is science fiction- that we are shaping the future we long for and have not yet experienced...our radical imagination is a tool for decolonisation, for reclaiming our right to shape our lived reality.”
+Rewatching Watchmen last week was yet another necessary reminder to centre imagination.

 About a quarter way through the fourth episode “If You Don’t Like My Story, Write Your Own,” Angela Abar/ Sister Night (played by Regina King) enters The Greenwood Center, where she retrieves an encoded acorn.
 Angela then takes it to a room called The Green House where she plants it such that a virtual family tree appears; revealing new information about her family recovered from Will Reeves’ (played by Louis Gossett Jr.) DNA sample.